-Science Oxford manages the Oxford hub of The Presenter Network – a local, national and international network set up for presenters to share best and worst practice.
+Science Oxford manages the Oxford hub of The Presenter Network – a local, national and international network set up for presenters to share best and worst practices.
 There are hubs across the UK united under the same Presenter Network Manifesto but operating on a local level.
 The Royal Observatory Greenwich hub coordinates the network as a whole.

 Who is it for?